Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 There are several ways to conduct research:

-• Standard echo-KG procedure - external examination, special sensors are placed on the patient's body in the chest area to obtain an image of the heart, cardiac vessels and blood flow;
+• Standard echo-CG procedure – external examination, Special sensors are placed on the patient’s body in the chest area to obtain images of the heart, cardiac vessels and blood flow;

-• Transesophageal echo-KG - the device is inserted through the esophagus, the oral cavity and pharynx are treated with lidocaine to reduce discomfort;
+• Transesophageal echo-CG - the device is inserted through the esophagus, the oral cavity and pharynx are treated with lidocaine to reduce discomfort;

-• Stress echo-KG - examination of the heart during stress on the heart muscle.
-It is carried out using a treadmill or bicycle ergometer (pedals can be turned while lying down).
-Sensors are attached to the chest that continuously record the work of the organ.
+• Stress echo-CG – examination of the heart during stress on the heart muscle.
+It is carried out using a treadmill or bicycle ergometer (pedals can be pedaled while lying down).
+Sensors are attached to the chest to continuously record the functioning of the organ.

-The procedure is performed to identify various cardiovascular diseases, heart defects, dystrophic and structural changes.
+The procedure is carried out to identify various cardiovascular diseases, heart defects, dystrophic and structural changes.

-Before an ultrasound of the heart, it is forbidden to: physically overload, overeat, take stimulants or sedatives, consume caffeinated drinks.
+Before an ultrasound scan of the heart, it is prohibited to: overload physically, overeat, take stimulants or sedatives, or drink caffeinated drinks.

-If the study is carried out through the esophagus, then 2 - 3 hours before it is necessary to refuse food.
+If the study is carried out through the esophagus, then 2 - 3 hours before the test it is necessary to refuse food.
 The duration of the procedure is about 20 minutes.

 • acute and chronic hepatitis;